pbhenson/vSPC.py/README.md

 Kevan's fork was re-forked by EMC Isilon to address bugs as we began using it heavily in our environment once more.

+EMC's fork was integrated into Kevan's repo, which was eventually handed off to Paul B. Henson (https://github.com/pbhenson) to maintain.

 # Requirements

 Python 2.5 or better is required, due to use of the 'with' statement and other syntax that was introduced in Python 2.5.
-It's being developed against Python 2.6, however, since that's the currently-shipping version for RHEL/CentOS 6.
+Upstream development is currently under Gentoo Linux with python 2.7.

 Due to the use of epoll in the server implementation, Linux is required.
 There may be other issues associated with using vSPC.py on other OSs, as large parts of vSPC.py were only developed & tested on Linux.

-VMWare ESXi 4.1 through 5.5 are supported.
+vSPC has been deployed on VMWare ESXi 4.1 through 6.7.

 # Configuring VMs to connect to the concentrator